VladeanClaudiu/ReactProjects/vite-react-basic-app/README.md

 # Basic React App

-This is a project was the first time I used React
+This is a project was the first time I used React, state change decides on dark vs light mode

 ## Built with